lucasjellema/katacoda-scenarios/oci-functions-objects-apigateway/step1.md

 `fn use context lab-fn-context`{{execute}}

 Prepare a number of environment variables.
-Note: the assumptions here are a compartment called *lab-compartment*  and an API Gateway *lab-apigw* in that same compartment.
+Note: the assumptions here are a compartment called *lab-compartment*  and an API Gateway *lab-apigw* in that same compartment as well as an API Deployment called MY_API_DEPL# on the API Gateway.
 We need to get references to these resources in order to create new resources in the right place.

 ```
 cs=$(oci iam compartment list)